DanielOaks/GodotResponseSystem/README.md

 **Response groups** include more than one response.
 How this works is that there are more than one response which GRS treats as variants, randomly picking between them.
 When you are using a response group, fill **only the `name` and `flags` column** in the first line, with any group-specific flags.
 Then for the responses in that group, use the following lines **with an empty name column**.

 Columns:
-- `name: the name of this response group.
+- `name`: the name of this response group.
-- `flags: flags that apply to this response or response group, separated by spaces:
+- `flags`: flags that apply to this response or response group, separated by spaces:
 	- group and/or response flags:
 		- `norepeat`: once we've sent this response, disable it so it can't trigger again.
 	- group flags: